TatuE/Trust_to_Blockchain/h3_Hash.md

 ### Karvinen 2022: Cracking Passwords with Hashcat

 The document summarized can be read at the Tero Karvinen website, **Note that the site  does not require registration**  : [Cracking Passwords with Hashcat](https://terokarvinen.com/2022/cracking-passwords-with-hashcat/)

+In his article, Tero demonstrates how to use Hashcat fot password cracking.
+I like that he likes to remind the ethics and legal consideration of using penetration testing techniques, this is an important thing to remind now and again.

+For this demonstration Tero uses *6b1628b016dff46e6fa35684be6acc96* as the hash to be cracked.

+Tero uses Debian 11 Bullseye for this demonstration, running the linux os as a virtual machine in Virtual Box.
+He updates the system and installs hashcat and hashid.
+Hashid tries to identify what type of hash is used and hashcat is used for the cracking.

+Tero downloads the rockyou.txt password dictionary, from Daniel Miessler's Github repository.
+The dictionary contains a list of passwords, leaked ones and ones that are some what obvious to guess.
+All in all the list contains over 14 million words.

+Tero identifies the hash by using hashid and it identifies it to be MD2, MD4 or MD5.
+Tero determines that it could be MDS5, since it's more common than MD2 or MD4.
+He uses hashcat to crack the the hash and it turns out that MD5 was the correct assumption and the hash is revealed to be *summer*.
+The article does not specify this, but hascat goes through the rockyou.txt dictionary, generating a MD5 hash of the words and comparing it with the hash attempted to be cracked.
+As explained in the article, if a match with the hashes is found, it reports the correct hash and the word that produces it.
+The cracking was relatively fast, taking 4.6 milliseconds.
+The cracking speed was 37401.1 kH/s, 37 million words a second.
+Hard to say if this is fast or not, but Tero also suggest that using real hardware (not a virtual machine) and a GPU will make this even faster.
+I think I should give my AMD card a try, Tero mentions Nvidia but it has it's problems with open source.
+[Linus Torvalds also had an opinion on this](https://www.youtube.com/watch?v=_36yNWw_07g)

 ### Karvinen 2020: Command Line Basics Revisited